There Are Plenty of Reasons to Start Composting!

 With the right mix of fresh food scraps and natural dry materials, your compost will thrive.
 But what’s the right mix?

-Use a ratio that is roughly 25-30 parts carbon material (AKA your materials) to one part nitrogen (AKA green veggies and food scraps) inside of your compost.
+Use a ratio that is roughly 25-30 parts carbon material (ie. your materials) to one part nitrogen (ie. green veggies and food scraps) inside of your compost.
 Too much dry material will slow down decomposition, while not enough will lead to a smelly bin!

 You must periodically “turn” the contents to aerate the pile and to shift material from inactive decomposition areas to active.
 With long rubber gloves on (avoid using a shovel if you have worms, as you can kill them!), dig deep into the compost bin and bring materials from the base to the top.
 “Fluffing up” the compost allows trapped oxygen to be released and for everything to integrate thoroughly to form a robust mix.